The topology of Bott integrable fluids: Arnold flows in Seifert and graph manifolds

 \begin{theorem}[{\cite[Theorem 7.1]{Sh}}] Let $f$ be a smooth function on a manifold $M$.
 Suppose that at every point we have locally that: \begin{enumerate} \item $f$ is regular, \item $f$ is the sum of a constant and a power of a regular function, \item $f$ is $\pm x_1^2 \pm ... \pm x_k^2 + \operatorname{const}$ for suitable coordinates $(x_1,...,x_n)$. \end{enumerate} Then $f$ is equivalent to an analytic function. \end{theorem}

-We only need to prove that $B$ satisfies the conditions of this theorem, then $B$ is analytic taking some suitable charts.
-In $M_0\setminus A$, we have that $B=h$.
-We initially defined $h$ in $\Sigma_0$ where it is a Morse function, hence $h$ is a Morse-Bott function in the considered three dimensional space.
-In the solid tori $V_i$ attached via Dehn surgery, we have that $B=r^2$ and the only singularity is of Morse-Bott type (the critical core circle).
-In the pieces $M_1$ and $M_2$, the Bernoulli function has a Klein bottle as singular set, since at the core of the mapping torus we have $B=r^2$.
+We only need to show that $B$ satisfies the conditions of this theorem, then $B$ is analytic taking some suitable charts.
+In $M_0\setminus A$, we have $B=h$.
+We initially defined $h$ in $\Sigma_0$ where it is a Morse function, hence $h$ is a Morse-Bott function in the considered three-dimensional space $M_0$.
+In each solid torus $V_i$ attached via Dehn surgery, we have $B=r^2$, and the only singularity is of Morse-Bott type (the critical core circle).
+In the pieces $M_1$ and $M_2$, the Bernoulli function has a Klein bottle as the singular set, since at the core of the mapping torus we have $B=r^2$.
 The singularity is again of Morse-Bott type.
-Finally, on the regions $U_i$ and $W_i$, we know that $B$ is regular.
+Finally, on the regions $U_i$ and $W_i$, we know that $B$ has no critical points.

-Hence, the only singular points of $B$ admit an expression of type (2) or (3).
-We just proved that every Seifert manifold with orientable base admits a steady Euler flow with a Morse-Bott Bernoulli function, and by Theorem \ref{An} equivalent to a non constant analytic Bernoulli function.
+Hence, the only singular points of $B$ admit an expression as required by the theorem above.
+We just proved that every orientable Seifert manifold admits a steady Euler flow with a Morse-Bott Bernoulli function, and by Theorem \ref{An} this function is equivalent to a non-constant analytic Bernoulli function.
+Observe that the same construction holds if the Seifert manifold has some boundary components.

-\begin{theorem} Every Seifert manifold admits a non-vanishing steady solution to the Euler equations (for some metric) with non constant analytic Bernoulli function.
-Analogously for a smooth Morse-Bott function. \end{theorem}
+\begin{theorem} Every compact Seifert manifold (with or without boundary)admits a non-vanishing steady solution to the Euler equations (for some metric) with a non-constant analytic Bernoulli function.
+The same holds for a smooth Morse-Bott function. \end{theorem}

-To prove the general case of graph manifolds, it only remains to glue Seifert manifolds with boundary and obtain globally defined Arnold fluids.
+To prove the general case of graph manifolds, it only remains to glue together Seifert manifolds with boundary and obtain globally defined Arnold flows.